Tamil Americans

 In 2000, the number of Tamil speakers in the US numbered approximately 50,000 individuals.
-By 2010 the number surged to 127,892 and grew to 238,699 by 2020.
+By 2010 the number surged to 127,892 and grew to 293,907 by 2022.
 The growth of the Tamil population in the United States is attributed to the H-1B visa program, and the presence of a large number of Tamil students studying in American universities.

 Demographics

 In the second half of the 20th century, Tamils from India migrated as skilled professionals to the United States, Canada, Europe, and Southeast Asia.
-The Tamil American population exceeds 1,500,000 individuals.
+The Tamil American population exceeds 356,924 individuals.
 The Federation of Tamil Sangams of North America functions as an umbrella organization for the growing community.

 Central New Jersey is home to the largest population concentration of Tamil Americans.
 Sizeable populations of Indian American Tamils have also settled in New York City, and New Jersey and New York house separate Tamil Sangams.
-The Washington, D.C. metropolitan area and the Research Triangle area on the East Coast as well as Silicon Valley on the West Coast also have Tamil associations.
+Several metropolitan areas including the Washington, D.C. metropolitan area on the East Coast as well as Silicon Valley on the West Coast also have Tamil associations.

 The New York City and Los Angeles metropolitan areas are home to the largest concentrations of Tamil-speaking Sri Lankan Americans.
-New York City's Staten Island alone is estimated to be home to more than 5,000 Sri Lankan Americans, one of the largest Sri Lankan populations outside Sri Lanka itself, and a significant proportion of whom speak Tamil.
+New York City's Staten Island alone is estimated to be home to more than 5,000 Sri Lankan Americans, one of the largest Sri Lankan populations outside Sri Lanka itself, with an estimated 40% of Sri Lankan Americans being Sri Lankan Tamils.

 Language

-The Indian Tamil community in the United States is largely bilingual.
-Tamil is taught in weekly classes in many Hindu temples and by associations such as the American Tamil Academy in South Brunswick, New Jersey and the Tamil Jersey School in Jersey City.
+The Indian Tamil community in the United States is largely Trilingual speak Tamil, Telugu and English.
+Tamil is taught in weekly classes in many Hindu temples and by associations such as the American Tamil Academy across the country.

 The language's written form is highly formal and quite distinct from the spoken form.
 A few universities, such as the University of Chicago and the University of California, Berkeley, have graduate programs in the language.